agaricide/mugshots-lab/README.md

 ## About

-I'm stealing data from www.mugshots.com to research racial and socioeconomic inequality in the US legal system.
+I'm scraping data from www.mugshots.com to research racial and socioeconomic inequality in the US legal system.